Andrew Arboe is a self-advocate who has over five years of professional autism/special education experience.

 Andrew is also a public speaker who is known for talking throughout the New England area about autism and his personal experiences.
 Andrew was a keynote speaker for Autism Connection’s 2023 conference in Springfield, Massachusetts.
 His specialty topics on autism include transportation and his famous driving topic, employment, special education and transition to adulthood.
 Andrew uses the power of storytelling with his personal experiences to provide impactful lessons to help empower individuals and their families.
 For each professional and personal experience Andrew goes through, it gives him more stories to share and the lessons he took for it.
 This was how Andrew spoke for various organizations like AANE, YAI: Seeing Beyond Disability, Autism Services & Resources Connecticut, and US Autism Association.

 Andrew graduated from Manchester Community College with an associate degree as a Disability Specialist.
 Andrew is attending Charter Oak State College for a bachelor’s degree in psychology.
-He hopes to get certified in both autism and driver rehab fields soon.
-Andrew’s past employment experiences include being a job coach for Plainville Community Schools and a clinician for Autism Families CT.
+His future plans include becoming certified in autism, special education and coaching fields.

 Anderson Center for Autism Project ECHO